-I like to make a thick pesto initially, and thin it out as needed.
-I have been using this one to dress the bucatini we bought in Rome (I combine the pesto with a little cooking water from the pasta to make an unctuous sauce), to flavor polenta, to line the crust of vegetable tarts, to garnish sandwiches and tartines, to rub a rack of lamb, and to stuff oven-roasted fish.
+Depending on the intended use, I make my pesto thick or creamy.
+I have been using this one to dress bucatini from Rome (I combine the pesto with a little cooking water from the pasta to make an unctuous sauce), to flavor polenta, to line the crust of vegetable tarts, to garnish sandwiches and tartines, to rub a rack of lamb, and to stuff oven-roasted fish.
 I also have plans to try my hand at potato gnocchi soon, and will likely serve them with radish leaf pesto.

 And while we’re on the subject of radishes, I’ll take this opportunity to remind you of my preferred way of eating them: with mashed avocado and smoked salt.
-I’ve also been slicing them thinly (by hand or in a food processor) and adding them to salads for piquancy and crunch.
+I’ve also been slicing them thinly (using a mandoline slicer) and adding them to salads for piquancy and crunch.
 It was particularly successful in the salad of avocado and purslane (a variety called Clayton de Cuba) below, topped with a multigrain cracker, itself spread with radish leaf pesto and very good prosciutto.

 * In French, a leaf is une feuille, but there is another word, une fane, for the leaves of certain plants that are cultivated chiefly for another part, such as carrots and radishes.
 Radish leaves are thus referred to as fanes de radis.

 Tag your pics with #cnzrecipes

 Want to try this?
 Please share your pics on Instagram and Twitter -- I can't wait to see them!